Goodnight and Go: Ariana Grande version

 American singer Ariana Grande covered/remixed the song for her fourth studio album Sweetener, released in August 2018.
-Grande's version uses a sample of the original as part of an original arrangement but with extra harmonies and different song structures, with a new verse penned by Grande.
+Grande's version, titled "Goodnight n Go" uses a sample of the original as part of an original arrangement but with extra harmonies and different song structures, with a new verse penned by Grande.
 It was written by Grande and Victoria Monét along with its producers Tommy Brown, Charles Anderson and Michael Foster.
-In terms of music "Goodnight n Go" is an EDM and future bass song that contains trap and deep house elements.
+In terms of music "Goodnight n Go" is an EDM, future bass, and trap song that contains tropical and deep house elements.

 Background and release

+Prior to recording the song, Grande had expressed admiration for Imogen Heap's music, citing her as a musical inspiration.
+Heap told Billboard, in 2018, "I think for her 21st birthday — her mom emailed me somehow and asked, 'Can Ariana come over for dinner?'
+So she came to my house in the middle of the countryside in the outskirts of London."
+The two made a vegan dinner (Grande is vegan) and experimented with Heap's musical technology and devices.

-Tommy Brown, Charles Anderson and Michael Foster handled the production of the song.
-It was recorded at Glenwood Place Burbank, California, with Jeremy Lertola providing recording engineer assistance.
+When the song was finally recorded, Tommy Brown, Charles Anderson and Michael Foster handled production.
+It was recorded at Glenwood Place in Burbank, California, with Jeremy Lertola providing recording engineer assistance.
 Serban Ghenea mixed the track, and John Hanes as the assistant mixer.
 Grande's version uses a sample of the original as part of an original arrangement, reharmonizing and rearranging the song's structure.
 The chorus and bridge lyrics of the original are retained, with a new verse penned by Grande.

 Composition

-"Goodnight n Go" is an EDM and future bass song, with tropical and deep house elements.
+"Goodnight n Go" is an EDM, future bass, and trap song, with tropical and deep house elements.
 It runs for a total duration off three minutes and nine seconds.
 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is composed in the key of C#Major with a tempo of 111 beats per minute.
 Grande's vocals range from the note of F♯3 to Gb5.

 Reaction

-Heap responded positively to the cover/remix, calling it "a gift" and that she "love[d] that saucy verse she’s put in there and twisted it up at the end.
-What’s not to like?"
+Heap responded positively to the cover/remix, calling it "a gift", telling Billboard magazine, "...[Grande] kept tweeting about it and people were like, 'Are you going to do a cover of 'Goodnight and Go' on Twitter?'
+Her brother Frankie Grande sent me a text with the song, and I heard it and thought it was really great.
+I loved it.
+I'm so happy — I'm smiling now.
+It feels like a gift when somebody that famous picks up on a song that has had its day and gives it a second life, it's a real gift.
+I think she's done a lovely version of it.
+I love that saucy verse she's put in there and twisted it up at the end.
+What's not to like? ...one song on her album is like ten of my albums, so it's pretty cool.
+It's like a gift."